Ariane 62 and 64 European launch systems.

 The solution

-• Buffeting and acoustic characteristics of detailed aerodynamic shape
+• Investigating buffeting and acoustic characteristics of the detailed aerodynamic shape

 Wind tunnel model of Ariane 6 European launch system.

-NLR has used its expertise to equip the three models with a significant amount of sensors, be it static or reference dynamic pressure sensors.
-The available space in the models was minimal which forced the design and instrumentation of the models to be optimized.
-Modularity of instrumented boosters added complexity but surely also functionality for ArianeGroup.
+NLR used its expertise to design, manufacture, and equip three models with a substantial array of sensors, including static and reference dynamic pressure sensors.
+The limited space available in the models necessitated the optimisation of their design and instrumentation.
+The modular design of the instrumented boosters introduced an added layer of complexity, but also brought significant benefits in terms of functionality for ArianeGroup.

 NLR Marknesse